 15. Annual and ongoing requirements.

 Regardless of entity type, all businesses in Delaware have some ongoing requirements to operate legally in the state.
 Attorneys and tax professionals can advise on the specific obligations that a company needs to fulfill.
-Also, CorpNet’s B.I.Z.
-(Business Information Zone), a free online portal, provides a convenient way to keep track of upcoming report and filing deadlines.
+Also, CorpNet’s Compliance Portal, a free online portal, provides a convenient way to keep track of upcoming report and filing deadlines.

 16. Know where to go to ask questions, get answers, and get help when starting a business in Delaware.